AnimateScene: Camera-controllable Animation in Any Scene: Introduction

-Across extensive experiments on a diverse set of indoor and outdoor environments with varying camera trajectories and human motion sequences, AnimateScene consistently surpasses state-of-the-art baselines in rendering quality, geometric consistency, and placement plausibility, validating its robust generalization to dynamic 4D scenarios.
-In summary, our main contributions are as follows. \begin{itemize}[ leftmargin=1.2em, labelsep=0.6em, itemsep=0ex ] \item We introduce AnimateScene, a unified framework that couples single-image scene reconstruction, style-aligned 4D humans and controllable camera paths, enabling joint control over background and actor motion. \item We propose a depth-guided 3D placement module that upgrades 2D object-placement predictions into collision-free world coordinates, guaranteeing physically coherent integration of animatable 3D Gaussian avatars. \item We propose a joint post-reconstruction module to eliminate foreground-background occlusion, and ensure geometric and stylistic consistency across varied camera–action combinations. \item Extensive experiments demonstrate that AnimateScene achieves rendering with rich geometric detail and spatiotemporal coherence across diverse camera trajectories and human action combinations, significantly advancing dynamic scene generation. \end{itemize}
+In summary, our main contributions are as follows: (1) We introduce AnimateScene, a unified framework that couples single-image scene reconstruction, style-aligned 4D humans and controllable camera paths, enabling joint control over background and actor motion.
+(2) We propose a depth-guided 3D placement module that upgrades 2D object-placement predictions into collision-free world coordinates, guaranteeing physically coherent integration of animatable 3D Gaussian avatars.
+(3) We propose a joint post-reconstruction module to eliminate foreground-background occlusion, and ensure geometric and stylistic consistency across varied camera–action combinations.